-Because of our limited resources and the significant competition for business combination opportunities, it may be more difficult for us to complete our initial business combination, our public stockholders may receive only approximately \$10.00 per share on our redemption of our public shares, or less than such amount in certain circumstances, and our warrants will expire worthless.
+Because of our limited resources and the significant competition for business combination opportunities, it may be more difficult for us to complete our initial business combination.
+If we are unable to complete our initial business combination, our public stockholders may receive only approximately \$10.00 per share on our redemption of our public shares, or less than such amount in certain circumstances, and our warrants will expire worthless.